hammaadworks/streambuzz/README.md

    - With sentences like, `get current buzz` or `get next buzz`.
 5. Post replies **directly from the chat interface**—error-free and neatly summarized.
    - StreamBuzz background worker takes care of correcting typos, summarizing and posting your replies.
-6. Upload a text file to build a knowledge base and supercharge your responses. ⚡
+6. Upload a text file to build a knowledge base and supercharge your responses. ⚡️

-All in all, StreamBuzz is the ultimate **companion and chat moderator** for YouTube Live Streamers.
-Think of it as your chat butler. ☕
+All in all, StreamBuzz is the ultimate **companion and chat moderator** to supercharge your YouTube Live Streaming experience.

 ---